Welcome to the Slow Internet portal.

 The Slow Internet recipe only includes that last part.
 That’s what you wanted to share, that’s what others wanted to find, and so, that’s all that should be there.

 Search engine algorithms have been under iteration since they came about.
 A situation where creators deliberately make their content less qualitative showcases just how far we are from finding acceptable models.
-It’s the algorithms that must learn to capture and reward value better, not the creators that should feel forced to make what they offer worse.
+It’s the algorithms that must learn to capture and reward value better, not the creators who should feel forced to make what they offer worse.

-Correspondence Windows
+Correspondence windows

 The expectation of constant professional availability allows the working week to expand drastically.
 A Slow Internet hack to divorce this demand is automated responses, email sign-offs and text in social media bios that refer to official response days and other set windows for communication.
 An automated response of this kind could look somewhat like this: